 In this Part —

-“permit” means a permit referred to in regulation 73(1);
+permit means a permit referred to in regulation 73(1);

-“south-west zone” means those parts of the South West Division and Eucla Division of the State as defined under the Land Act 1933 2 that are within the area bordered blue in Department of Conservation and Land Management Plan No. 1730.
+south-west zone means those parts of the South West Division and Eucla Division of the State as defined under the Land Act 1933 2 that are within the area bordered blue in Department of Conservation and Land Management Plan No. 1730.

 73. Executive Director may grant apiary site permit